Jair Jurrjens: Atlanta Braves

-On October 29, 2007, Jurrjens and outfielder Gorkys Hernandez were traded to the Atlanta Braves for shortstop Édgar Rentería.
-Jurrjens was listed by Baseball America as the Braves' 3rd-best prospect entering the 2008 season.
+On October 29, 2007, Jurrjens and outfielder Gorkys Hernández were traded to the Atlanta Braves for shortstop Édgar Rentería.
+Jurrjens was listed by Baseball America as the Braves' third-best prospect entering the 2008 season.

 By the end of April 2008, Jurrjens was 3–2 with a 3.05 ERA and 28 strikeouts.
 Jurrjens was asked prior to the game on April 20 about how he felt facing his fellow countryman Andruw Jones.
-Jurrjens said, "It's going to be fun to face him", then said "It's going to be even more fun to strike him out."
-Jurrjens then went on to strike Jones out all three times he faced him.
+Jurrjens said, "It's going to be fun to face him", then added, "It's going to be even more fun to strike him out."
+Jurrjens then struck Jones out all three times he faced him.

 Jurrjens pitched well throughout the first half of the 2008 season, compiling a 9–4 record with an impressive 3.00 ERA prior to the All-Star Break.
-On July 9, 2008 Jurrjens was named National League Rookie of the Month for the month of June.
-Jurrjens appeared to tire during the second half of the season, going 4–6 with a subpar 4.66 ERA after the All-Star Break.
+On July 9, 2008, Jurrjens was named National League Rookie of the Month for June.
+He appeared to tire during the second half of the season, going 4–6 with a subpar 4.66 ERA after the All-Star Break.
 Overall, Jurrjens finished his rookie season with a record of 13–10 and a 3.68 ERA in 1881/3 innings.

-Jurrjens finished third in voting for the 2008 NL Rookie of the Year award.
-Jurrjens lost the award to Geovany Soto with Joey Votto finishing second.

-Despite his impressive rookie season, some remained skeptical of Jurrjens' future prospects as a pitcher in the major leagues.
+Jurrjens finished third in voting for the 2008 NL Rookie of the Year award, finishing behind winner Geovany Soto, with Joey Votto finishing second.
+Despite his impressive rookie season, some remained skeptical of Jurrjens's future prospects as a pitcher in the major leagues.
 As a result, Jurrjens went into the 2009 season looking to avoid a "sophomore slump."

 Jurrjens again pitched very well in the first half of 2009, going just 7–7 but posting an excellent 2.91 ERA in 19 starts.
 Unlike 2008, there was no drop-off in the second half for Jurrjens, as he went 7–3 with an exceptional 2.24 ERA in 15 second-half starts.
 He was named Pitcher of the Month in September.
 Overall in 2009, Jurrjens went 14–10 while finishing third in the National League with a 2.60 ERA in 215 innings and tying for the league lead with 34 games started.
 Jurrjens went 7–6 with a 4.64 ERA in 2010, a season in which he dealt with some health problems.
 He underwent arthroscopic surgery for a torn meniscus in his right knee in October, having missed September and the Division Series with pain in his knee.